Israel's growing frustration over the war in Gaza erupts in nationwide protests

 Hospitals and witnesses in Gaza said Israeli forces killed at least 17 aid-seekers on Sunday, including nine awaiting U.N. aid trucks close to the Morag corridor.

-Hamza Asfour said he was just north of the corridor awaiting a convoy when Israeli snipers fired, first to disperse the crowds, then from tanks hundreds of meters (yards) away.
+Hamza Asfour said he was just north of the corridor awaiting a convoy when Israeli snipers fired, first to disperse the crowds.
 He saw two people with gunshot wounds.

 “It's either to take this risk or wait and see my family die of starvation,” he said.